solidi/writing/writing-ideas.md

 1. What is a Technical Lead Anyway?
     1. Maker and Multipler
-1. How to Crush Your Next Team Demo
-    1. Clarity to presentation, shut off notifications, alerts, and clear browser history
 1. The Zen of Motorcycling and Programming
     1. "Grip it and rip it"
     1. "Knees in the breeze"